ffform/imagegrid/README.md

 # Image Grid

-Arranges 8 pictures in a grid of two rows and four columns.
+Arranges 10 pictures in a grid of two rows and four columns.

 ## Usage

 Throw the `./public` folder into some webserver.

-Github is configured to serve it under <https://toabi.github.io/imagegrid/>.

 ## Notes